-Skin is, in fact, the largest organ in your body, and the very foods you eat can, in fact, be beneficial or be doing you harm.
-Some foods help to boost the elasticity while others may contribute to reducing age spots, acne, and other unsightly skin conditions.
+Skin is the largest organ in your body.
+Believe it or not, the foods you eat can just as easily harm your skin as they can help it.
+Some foods help to boost elasticity while others contribute to reducing age spots, acne, and other unsightly skin conditions.

-This is meant as a general guide, and it is, of course, important that those undergoing bariatric surgeries adhere to nutritional guidelines.
+This is meant as a general guide, and it is important that those undergoing bariatric surgeries must adhere to nutritional guidelines.

-So without further delay, let’s get started in sharing about some of these great foods!
+So without further ado, let’s get started in sharing about some of these great foods!

 If you eat the correct sort of fresh fruit and vegetables, you can, in fact, provide your body with helpful antioxidants, which promote healthy skin.
 Now not all fruits and vegetables are created equally, so here are some that are key players in helping promote healthy skin: